btcpayserver/btcpayserver-doc/docs/Dashboard.md

 # Dashboard

 :::tip
-Balance graph and recent transaction are currently only available for an on-chain payment method.
-Information about Lightning network balances and transactions is on to-do.
+Balance graph and recent transactions are available only for an on-chain payment method.
+Information about Lightning network balances and transactions is on the to-do.
+As of BTCPay Server Version 1.6.0, basic Lightning Network information is available.
 :::

 BTCPay Server version 1.5.0 introduced a new dashboard concept that features several tiles that will help with the initial setup, better understand the store's data and manage refunds and payouts with ease.